raymondwjang/reference-network/README.md

 ## Usage

+Please refer to docs/zotero_integration.md for retrieving your Zotero library in a compatible format.
 Below is a simple example of how to create a reference network, add publications, and generate an interactive visualization:

 ```python